Share Market Toolbox

 Share-Market-Ready; Funda-Technical Analysis; Sensible Investing; Contrarian Investing Redefined;

 IntroductionPeople participate in the financial markets for a variety of reasons.
-Some do it only for the profit, and some because they enjoy it.
-Some people see it as a job, and it's what they do to earn a living, while some people do it because they need the proceeds as an income source - either the dividends, or the capital growth.
+Some do it only for the profit, and some because they enjoy it - it's the journey.
+Some people see it as a job, and it's what they do to earn a living, because they need the proceeds as an income source - either the dividends, or the capital growth.

 Prices of financial instruments (such as shares, commodities, currencies, etc.) move up and down based on people's perception of value and their opinions about share price (perhaps using fundamental analysis), and because of the underlying emotions of fear, greed and hope.